 As a result of the outbreak, there may be changes to your hospital appointments and treatment plan.
 Some people are having telephone appointments with their consultant or specialist nurse instead.
 It is understandable that you might miss the reassurance of going into the hospital clinic to see familiar faces.

 Your healthcare team will do their best to support you and protect you from developing COVID-19.
 If coronavirus is a particular worry for you, do mention this.
 Write down any questions you have so that you remember to ask them.

 It is understandable that you might feel very worried if your cancer treatment changes or is delayed.
 Cancer treatment usually feels urgent, and it can be very unsettling to face changes to your treatment plan.

 Understanding more about how your team make decisions about treatment might help you to cope.
-Our page about treatment and coronavirus has more information about how and why the doctors make decisions.
+Our page about treatment and coronavirus has more information about how and why doctors make decisions.

 Coping with worry and anxiety

 It can be very difficult if you are advised to stay at home and reduce face-to-face contact.
 Getting support from others is important.
 Talk to those close to you when you can and stay in touch in whatever way you can, whether by phone, online or letter.
 It helps to share what is making you anxious.
 And knowing you are not alone can help you cope better.

 If you are feeling scared or anxious about coronavirus, it might be sensible to limit the time you spend looking at social media or news on TV.
 Only use reliable sources of information, such as our information and NHS websites.